Skalar/s3_storer/README.md

 # TODO

 * Handle abortion if keep alive times out (clean up like before after request has ended).
-* Do logging, prefix logs with tagLogsWith option.

 # API Usage